louis-langholtz/PlayRho/README.md

 to see any kind of performance.

 Here's a run-down of some of the changes:
-- Exported symbols are now all within the library namespace of `box2d` and are no longer preficed by `b2`.
+- Exported symbols are now within the library namespace of `box2d` and are no longer preficed by `b2`.
+- Mutable global variables in the library have been removed or replaced with runtime-time parameters.
-- Preprocessor defines except those used for include guards, have been replaced with C++ solutions or removed from the API.
+- Preprocessor defines, except those used for include guards, have been replaced with C++ solutions or removed from the API.
 - Rounded corner collisions.
 - *Capsule* shapes (using 2-vertex `PolygonShape` instances).
 - More stable polygon stacking.